saimmehmood/bookmark_manager/README.md

 # bookmark_manager
-Chrome extension for organizing your bookmarks by year and month
+Chrome extension for organizing your bookmarks by year, month and topic

 ### installation instructions
 - Download or clone all the files in a folder